rednafi/08c26ea4-dd80-485f-ae87-455f19a9966d/README.md

 ## Assumptions

+1. The service is only responsible for triggering the stages, not managing their execution.

--   The service allows sequential or parallel execution of the stages but doesn't resolve any DAG (Directed Acyclic Graph) of dependent stages to allow one stage to depend on another.
-All stages either run sequentially or in parallel.
+2. It supports either sequential or parallel scheduling of stages but does not resolve any DAG (Directed Acyclic Graph) of dependent stages.
+All stages are scheduled either sequentially or in parallel.

--   In case of sequential execution of stages, order of execution is the same as they appear in the input data.
-The expected order is `Run`, `Build`, and then `Deploy`.
-Conversely, the stage appearance doesn't matter in parallel execution.
+3. In the case of sequential scheduling, stages execute in the order they appear in the input data (e.g., `Run`, `Build`, `Deploy`).
+For parallel scheduling, the order does not matter.

--   By default, it'll execute any permutation-combination of the 3 stages in the same order as they appear in the input data.
+4. By default, stages are scheduled sequentially in the order they appear in the input data.

--   If something fails and we need to retry the pipeline, it'll be all or nothing.
-    Individual steps of an existing pipeline can't be retried.
+5. If a pipeline fails, the entire pipeline must be retried.
+There is no support for retrying individual stages of an existing pipeline.

--   All stages must have names.
-Names must be unique within a configuration.
-Passing two stages with the same name will incur a validation error.
+6. Each stage must have a unique name within a pipeline configuration.
+If two stages share the same name, a validation error will occur.

--   Validating Dockerfile without attempting to build it is non-trivial, so no validation occurs there.
+7. Validating Dockerfiles or Kubernetes manifests before execution is non-trivial, so this demo service does not perform any such validation.

--   The datastructure used to store the pipeline config in memory is concurrency-safe.
-So making concurrent calls won't corrupt it.
+8. The data structure used to store the pipeline configuration in memory is concurrency-safe, ensuring that concurrent calls to the service do not corrupt the data.

-##